-

 In the past few weeks there were no lectures, so I had a bit of time to sort this out.
 I knew what I wanted: my own private wikipedia.
 I ran into lots of technical difficulties, but I have it now.
 It is on the same website as this blog, but in a separate part.
 Have a look if you like.
 You can get to it via the “concepts” page on the top menu or just click here.

-I am so happy with how it works and looks.
+o happy with how it works and looks.
 One paper I have to read for this week’s seminar is already in there.
 The paper is on “assertion”.
 You can just put the word in the search window as if you would with a real Wikipedia.
 There are the beginnings of other wiki-pages.
 Now I shall devote myself to filling it.
-Week by week, for years to come.
+Week by week, for years to come. -

 Begin at the beginning